nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 !!! success "GitLab Version"

-    `4.8.2` is the latest version of the GitLab chart that has been tested with the latest version of NMaaS.
+    `4.8.2` is the latest version of the GitLab chart that has been tested with the latest version of nmaas.

-Bellow is a snippet of the mandatory parameters that must be specified during GitLab's deployment, so that it will be compatible with NMaaS.
+Bellow is a snippet of the mandatory parameters that must be specified during GitLab's deployment, so that it will be compatible with nmaas.
 The complete list of supported value parameters is available in the [official GitLab Helm chart Git repository](https://gitlab.com/gitlab-org/charts/gitlab).

 ```yaml title="gitlab-values.yaml"
 certmanager: